Frequently Asked Questions

 What is the Focus Program (FOCUS)?

-The Focus Program (FOCUS) is an exciting opportunity for students to be exposed to ideas from the vantage point of different disciplines across the humanities, sciences and social sciences.
-FOCUS offers these extraordinary opportunities to first-year first semester students:
+The FOCUS Program (FOCUS) is an exciting living-learning community that exposes students to ideas from the vantage point of different disciplines across the natural sciences, social sciences, and humanities in seminars with up to 18 students.
+The FOCUS Program offers these extraordinary opportunities to first-year, first-semester students only:

-- Interdisciplinary seminar clusters that nurture the FOCUS student's intellectual curiosity and sense of academic adventure.
-Students apply to FOCUS-the program-not to a specific course.
+• Interdisciplinary seminar clusters that nurture the FOCUS students' intellectual curiosity and sense of academic adventure.
+Students apply to FOCUS, the program, not to a specific course.
 Each cluster offers a range of interrelated seminars and features a community element while fulfilling Duke curriculum requirements.
+FOCUS courses do not have prerequisites.

-- Small group seminars of no more than 18 students interacting with some of Duke's most distinguished professors.
-This intimate learning experience encourages personal intellectual responsibility while establishing student-professor rapport.
-Faculty and students engage in a comfortable interaction that continues throughout their academic life and later careers.
+• Small group seminars of no more than 18 students interacting with some of Duke's most distinguished professors.
+This intimate learning experience fosters personal intellectual responsibility while establishing student-professor rapport.
+Faculty and students engage in a comfortable interaction that continues throughout their academic careers and beyond.

 How long is FOCUS?